SMB Email Is Support at Scale

 SMB business owners do not have an hour to learn your product.
 They have 5 minutes between customer calls.
 Your onboarding emails need to respect this reality.
 Each email should present one setup step that takes under 5 minutes.
 The link should go directly to the action, not to a dashboard where they have to figure out what to do.

 The companies that nail SMB onboarding break setup into 3-4 emails, each with a single action and a clear outcome.
 "Connect your bank account (2 minutes)" is better than "Complete your profile."
-Specificity and time estimates show SMB owners that you respect their time.
+Specificity and time estimates show SMB owners that you respect their time and understand their constraints.

 Proactive Support Through Email